-The Child Development Center is located across the street west of McClain Hall.
-The brick three-story center houses the early childhood education program and serves as an in-service laboratory for students.
+The Child Development Center is located just northwest of the Student Recreation Center.
+The brick three-story Center houses the early childhood education program and serves as an in-service laboratory for students.

 Violette Hall, completed in 1965 and located just south of the original quadrangle was completely renovated and reopened in 1999.
 It houses state-of-the-art classrooms, computer classrooms, academic computer and other laboratories, seminar rooms, and faculty offices for the Divisions of Business and Accountancy, Mathematics and Computer Science, and Education.
 Also located there are the Professional Development Office, the Regional Professional Development Center, the Small Business Development Center, and the Assessment and Testing Office.